medabida/savy/README.md

 -------------------------
 * add retention period for a value
 * destroy a single value (currently: destroy will delete all savy's data)
+* reset user input when savy is destroyed (currently: inputs will still contain their values)

 Compatibility: